-'''

-$ avocado assets purge --help
+\$ avocado assets purge -help

-'''

 Assets can be removed applying the same filters as described when listing them.
-You can remove assets by a size filter (--by-size-filter) or assets older than N days (--by-days).
+It is possible to remove assets by a size filter (--by-size-filter) or assets older than N days (--by-days).

 Removing by overall cache limit